 Both prices are derivatives of the same asset but there are a couple of reasons why the prices may differ.
 The main reason is you are getting two different prices from different liquidity providers.
 Another reason could be that the pricing structure of the CFD is commission-based with tighter spreads, where you could get prices at zero spreads while the spread betting price will have a wider spread (and pay no commission).

 How Do I Get Started?

-Whether you are spread betting or CFD trading, your first step should be signing up for a demo account.
+Whether you are spread betting or CFD trading, your first step if you are a beginner is to sign up for a demo account.
 Demo accounts allow you to practise trading financial markets with no risk of losing money, providing an excellent environment to build confidence and find a broker that suits your trading needs.
-As both styles of trading involve margined products, demo accounts are a great risk management tool, allowing you to practise and optimise trading strategies without the high risk that comes with live trading.
+As both trading styles involve margined products, demo accounts are a great risk management tool, allowing you to practise and optimise trading strategies without the high risk of live trading.

-View our how-to-spread bet page to learn more about this type of trading and getting started.
+View our how-to-spread bet page to learn more about this type of trading and get started.

 - You will have learned the difference between CFDs and spread betting, understanding which may be most suitable for you.

 - Understand what spread betting is, its tax benefits, and its risks.